 For some time I had been thinking of using steel rod instead of either rope or hawser to connect projectile to traces but I had some misgivings about a long metal rod cartwheeling in the air while there were birds about although I doubted whether the danger (to birds) was any greater than from rope or hawser.
 In any case the projectile is usually near its zenith and already over most of the birds before they leave the ground.
 Eventually the 'trouble with projectiles' was discussed at the October 1977 Wader Study Group meeting and we found out that Ron Little had also been thinking about using steel projectile rods.
-He was sure that a hinge between rod and projectile was essential and he agreed to weld some rods to our projectiles for trial (Figure 6).
-He used 6 mm mild steel rod and these were not strong enough - we soon broke one and severely bent others but others were fired many times without failure.
-About that time (winter 1977-1978) an expert welder happened to be attending a series of lectures on birds that I was giving . . . so I asked him if he could make us strong projectile rods and he agreed.
-Some were hinged to satisfy public opinion and my own qualms and some were straight and merely welded into a hole drilled into the end of the projectile.
-We first used 12 mm rod which bent quite easily so we then used 15 mm diameter mild steel.
-Both types (Figures 7 and 8) worked well so after prolonged trial we decided that the hinge (Figure 7) served no useful purpose and got our welder to make as many projectiles as we required with straight projectile rods (Figure 8).
-These rods have an eye at the outer end which just protrudes from the muzzle of the set cannon and this is connected by a strong D-shackle to the net traces.
-This system works well and we no longer suffer from 'projectile troubles'.
+He was sure that a hinge between rod and projectile was essential and he agreed to weld some rods to our projectiles for trial (figure 6).
+He used 6 mm mild

 One factor of interest is that we now generally set the cannons beneath the furled net and not (as is usually done) behind it.
 The projectile then pulls the net up and over the cannons.
-When the net is fully stretched on jump ropes the rear edge falls about 1m in front of the cannons.
-This method was developed for rubbish tip work for various reasons which are described in the 'Cannon Netting Code of Practice' (Bulletin 23: 5).
+When the net is fully stretched on jump ropes the rear edge falls about 1 m in front of the cannons.
+This method was developed for rubbish tip work for various reasons which are described in the 'Cannon Netting Code of Practice' (Bulletin 23, page 5).
 It enables the net to be set in a narrower space than with cannons positioned behind the furled net.

 Spin off?
-The old style projectile weighs about 3.1 kg: the new ones with metal rod are near 3.9 kg.
-I think the original design was selected fairly arbitrarily when the Wash Wader Ringing Group built its own cannon netting equipment probably from a North American design.
+The old style projectile weighs about 3.1.kg: the new ones with metal rod are near 3.9 kg.
+I think the original design was selected fairly arbitarily when the Wash Wader Ringing Group built its own cannon netting equipment probably from a North American design.
 The lighter projectiles are too light and often fail to stretch a wet net to its fullest extent.
 The new heavier projectiles are more satisfactory in this respect and it is quite probable that a still heavier projectile of perhaps 4.5 kg might be even more satisfactory though I must say such a weight requires trial before someone rushes off and builds a complete set!